President Trump Wants North Korea to Give Up Nuclear Weapons. Here's Just How Hard That Would Be

 North Korean state-run media says the nation now has a standardized nuclear weapon design with warheads small enough to be affixed atop ballistic missiles.
 The nation has not yet demonstrated a fully functional reentry vehicle, which carries the warhead atop the ICBM, capable of surviving the searing heat, pressure and vibration of falling from space back to Earth.
 Nor have they shown an ability to hit a target with precision, but they have demonstrated enough advancement to be treated as a full-fledged nuclear weapons state.

 North Korea’s string of 23 missile launches last year posed serious national security concerns for the U.S., including two ICBM launches that climbed to new heights in outer space — several times higher than the International Space Station.
 The two launches only went a short distance but if their astronomical trajectories were flattened out, the missiles would be capable of hitting nearly all of the United States.
-Meanwhile, North Korea continued to developand medium-range ballistic missiles that are driven on a mobile launcher into a remote area, blasted off, and delivered to their targets.
+Meanwhile, North Korea continued to develop medium-range ballistic missiles that are driven on a mobile launcher into a remote area, blasted off, and delivered to their targets.
 The weapons are considered deeply destabilizing to Asian allies because of their capability to launch a devastating strike without early warning.

 Several of the tested missiles fell in the sea just a couple hundred miles off the coast of Japan, and several of them completely flew over the northern part of the country.
 North Korea simultaneously launched four Scud ER missiles, with a range of more than 600 miles, in March 2017 toward Japan.
 The goal of the highly choreographed test appeared to demonstrate the ability to overwhelm defense systems, according to Narushige Michishita, a former Japanese Defense Ministry official who teaches at the National Graduate Institute for Policy Studies in Tokyo.